Admission for the Batch 2024-26 Started.

 The activities undertaken by the centre are mentioned below:

 In today’s world everybody works in teams.
 To encourage and build up the capability of working in teams, the institute has initiated this process of forming study groups.
 Working in groups helps in learning faster, making new friends, familiarizing with business practices by learning how to work in a team etc. It is expected that the member should be committed to the group, rotate activities, meet regularly, maintain good relationships, encourage generation of ideas and come prepared for effective utilization of time.
-The Career Development Centre forms the study groups and also reserves the right to change the same.
+The Centre for Assessment and Development forms the study groups and also reserves the right to change the same.
 The students cannot change their study groups as per their choice.
 Each study group has a faculty mentor to guide them.
 The study group is formed at the beginning of Term I and then again changed in term III based on the first electives opted by the students.

 It had been observed that students face problems while orienting themselves from a UG course to the new culture at B-School, which is highly demanding in nature.
 This results in stress among the students.
 For dealing with this problem, IMIS has a well co-ordinate system of mentoring where a study group is attached to a faculty member, who helps a student to adapt to the culture soon.